Statistical Consistency and Generalization of Contrastive Representation Learning

 Core claim

-We show that the contrastive loss is statistically consistent with optimal ranking and derive generalization bounds of order O(1/m + 1/sqrt(n)) and O(1/sqrt(m) + 1/sqrt(n)) for supervised and self-supervised CRL respectively.
+The contrastive loss is statistically consistent with optimal ranking and a calibration-style inequality quantitatively relates excess contrastive risk to excess retrieval suboptimality.
+Generalization bounds of order O(1/m + 1/sqrt(n)) and O(1/sqrt(m) + 1/sqrt(n)) are derived for supervised and self-supervised contrastive objectives, where m is the number of negative samples and n the number of anchor points.

 What carries the argument